d3b4g/leonids/_posts/enum.md

 enumerating
 ![source-01](/img/enu9.PNG){: .align-left}

-##### Enumerating Domain ACLs with built in tools  and Powerview
+##### Enumerating Domain ACLs
 ##### Description:
 ACLs (Access Control Lists) are the settings that define what objects get access to other objects in Active Directory.
+The main benefit of ACL configuring for an OU (provided that the configuration is correct!) is that all descendant objects will inherit this ACL.
+The ACL of an OU containing objects includes an Access Control Entry (ACE) that defines the identifier and respective permissions applied to the OU or descending objects.
+Each ACE includes a security identifier (SID) and access mask; there are four ACE types: access allowed, access denied, permitted object, and restricted object.

 ![source-01](/img/enu10.PNG){: .align-left}